Lmedeiros-leiman/Automatic-Dark-Light-theme-changer-for-ubuntu/README.md

 Copy this script file to /usr/local/bin/AutomaticThemeChanger

 Now just type crontab -e, select your editor and paste in the following lines:

-#
+´´´sh
-# 30 5 * * * bash /usr/bin/local/AutomaticThemeChanger light
+30 5 * * * bash /usr/bin/local/AutomaticThemeChanger light
-# 0 19 * * * bash /usr/bin/local/AutomaticThemeChanger dark
+0 19 * * * bash /usr/bin/local/AutomaticThemeChanger dark
-# @reboot bash /usr/bin/local/AutomaticThemeChanger
+@reboot bash /usr/bin/local/AutomaticThemeChanger
-#
+´´´

+and to finish this off, just add this the gnome-session properties, just run this command and add the file.
+> gnome-session-properties

-# after this is done you can invert the system colors and either just run the script
-# or restart the machine, so its confirmed both the script and crontab are working.
+after this is done you can invert the system colors and either just run the script or restart the machine, so its confirmed both the script and crontab are working.